Feb 24, 2015

 Most car owners understand the benefits of maintaining a clean car and parking in an area that is free of debris that could damage their vehicle.
 An HVAC system can be looked at in much the same way.
 Maintaining an outside unit by keeping it free from debris such as leaves and limbs from bushes and trees and not placing anything permanent around it such as fencing or walls can greatly increase the longevity of the entire HVAC system.

 Maintaining your HVAC system is crucial to its longevity and making sure it doesn’t break down in the hottest or coldest times of the year.
-McKee Homes provides a 2-10 Home Buyer’s Warranty which covers your home’s systems for two years.
+McKee Homes provides the 2-10 Warranty Program which covers your home’s systems for two years.
 Most heating and air companies offer “maintenance warranty programs,” which usually includes annual check-ups and priority service.
 These programs are designed to help you to keep your HVAC System running for years to come.